-Multiple ways for students to individually engage in the course (e.g., chat vs. discussion, etc.) and demonstrate understandings (e.g., podcast vs. paper, etc.).
-The plan to communicate professional standards of behavior and communication and establish instructor presence (Garrison et al. 2007) in the course.
-This se on 4: Assessment and Evaluation ection addresses monitoring student progress, intervention strategies, course improvement and evaluating the effectiveness of course modality.
-Please provide specific examples of The grading policies and how student engagement is evaluated in the proposed modality Formative and summative assessments and how their weights are balanced in the grading scheme across the semester.
-The instructor's plan to provide frequent and timely student feedback, as well as identifying intervention strategies for students The instructor's plan to communicate what prior knowledge and preparation is necessary for success in the course and how to address insufficiencies or inappropriate prior knowledge (Ambrose et al. 2010).
-The instructor's plan to evaluate the effectiveness of the modality and for continued course improvement (e.g., DWF rates, early-to-mid semester student survey, end of the semester course evaluation, etc.).
-The instructor's plan to ensure academic integrity and minimize cheating in the course (e.g., stated academic integrity policy in the syllabus, sign a contract agreeing to maintain academic integrity, etc.).
-This se nclusi Rehab on 5: Accessibility & Inclusion ection addresses elements pertaining to equal opportunity for all, diversity, equity and on, accommodations, and assisted technologies (see Section 504 and Section 508 of the ilitation Act of 1973).
-Please provide specific examples of The course supports diversity , equity and inclusion (e.g., fosters respect, sense of value and belonging, personal connections, identity development).
-The communication plan for explaining how students obtain an accommodation (see UC Merced's Student Accessibility Accommodation Request form).
-How the instructor proactively provides equivalent alternatives to auditory/visual content, readability, and minimizes visual distractions ( transcription , captioning , alternative text, color contrast, font size, etc.).
-The course design is formatted to accommodate the use of assistive technologies (screen reader and keyboard-only navigation).
-The instructor's plan to ensure compliance with FERPA (e.g., privacy of students: no student faces in video lectures, etc.)
+- □ The grading policies and how student engagement is evaluated in the proposed modality - Formative and summative assessments and how their weights are balanced in the grading scheme across the semester. - □ The instructor's plan to provide frequent and timely student feedback, as well as identifying intervention strategies for students - The instructor's plan to communicate what prior knowledge and preparation is necessary for success in the course and how to address insufficiencies or inappropriate prior knowledge (Ambrose et al. 2010). - □ The instructor's plan to evaluate the effectiveness of the modality and for continued course improvement (e.g., DWF rates, early-to-mid semester student survey, end of the semester course evaluation, etc.). - □ The instructor's plan to ensure academic integrity and minimize cheating in the course (e.g., stated academic integrity policy in the syllabus, sign a contract agreeing to maintain academic integrity, etc.).

+Section 5: Accessibility & Inclusion

+This section addresses elements pertaining to equal opportunity for all, diversity, equity and inclusion, accommodations, and assisted technologies (see Section 504 and Section 508 of the Rehabilitation Act of 1973).

+- □ The course supports diversity, equity and inclusion (e.g., fosters respect, sense of value and belonging, personal connections, identity development). - □ The communication plan for explaining how students obtain an accommodation (see UC Merced's Student Accessibility Accommodation Request form). - □ How the instructor proactively provides equivalent alternatives to auditory/visual content, readability, and minimizes visual distractions (transcription, captioning, alternative text, color contrast, font size, etc.). - □ The course design is formatted to accommodate the use of assistive technologies (screen reader and keyboard-only navigation). - □ The instructor's plan to ensure compliance with FERPA (e.g., privacy of students: no student faces in video lectures, etc.)